top of page

 LSAs: It’s Not What You Do, It’s The Way That You Do It

 For many parents and carers of children with Special Educational Needs and Disabilities (“SEND”) having dedicated 1:1 for their child in school is the difference between a placement succeeding (or having any chance of succeeding) or not.
-There are many reasons why a child might need a very high level of individualised support, including a requirement for constant vigilance to prevent harm to themselves or to others, frequent interventions to remain engaged and on task and a bespoke curriculum delivered at a pace and/or in a manner significantly different to the general class.
+There are many reasons why a child might need a very high level of individualised support, including a requirement for constant vigilance to prevent harm to themselves or to others, frequent interventions to remain engaged and on task and a bespoke curriculum delivered at a pace and/or in a manner significantly different to that followed by the rest of the class.

 Regardless of the reasons, however, schools and local authorities often display considerable antipathy towards the deployment of Learning Support Assistants (“LSAs”) in this way.
 Whilst some of this is doubtless attributable to the cost of such support (the average wage is £20,000 pa), it also speaks to an ideological resistance to the nature of the support.
 When challenged, reference is repeatedly made to a landmark study that, it is said, demonstrated that 1:1 support for children with SEND is not only largely unhelpful to them but is in fact positively detrimental.
 However, proper consideration of the study reveals that this view represents a fundamental misreading of what was actually found.